mph005/ahh/docs/status.md

 - The frontend is a **React** application communicating with the API via **Axios** (using cookie authentication).
 - Core features (Appointments, Clients, Therapists, Services, SOAP Notes, Availability, Admin Dashboard) have base implementations, but may require further refinement and testing.
 - **Database seeding** is in place for Roles and a default Admin user in the Development environment.
+- **User registration** is now functional, allowing clients to create accounts with personal details.

 ## Recently Completed Major Efforts